gpadolina/DeepLearning-notes/DeepLearning/Getting Started With Neural Networks.md

 *functional API* (fore directed acyclic graphs of layers, which lets you build completely arbitary architectures).
 ## Setting up a deep-learning workstation
 #### Jupyter notebooks: the preferred way
 Jupyter notebooks are a great way to run deep-learning experiments.
 A notebook allows you to break up long experiments into smaller pieces that can be executed independently, which makes development interactive and means you don't have to rerun all of your previous code if something goes wrong late in an experiment.
+#### Best GPU for deep learning
+The first thing to note is that it must be an NVIDIA GPU.
+NVIDIA is the only graphics computing company that has invested heavily in deep learning so far and modern deep-learning frameworks can only run on NVIDIA cards.
+## Classifying movie reviews: a binary classification example